jemoore/wordgrid/README.md

 Would benifit from using pyside or pygame.

-Unfortunately my intrest subsided.
+Unfortunately my interest subsided.
 Will try to eventually get back to complete.

 The implementation is brute force, examaning each row and column of letters looking for a match in the dictionary.